 Now onto the good stuff…

 Generally, audits will vary depending on who you get to do them for you but at a high level, they should always include a review section, an opportunity section, and a proposed strategy section.

-Our expert team here at InvisiblePPC take a deep dive when auditing a prospect’s AdWords account and we start by analyzing the last 30 days worth of activity.
+Our expert team here at InvisiblePPC take a deep dive when auditing a prospect’s Google Ads account and we start by analyzing the last 30 days worth of activity.